 Fort Steele Heritage Town offers over 14 grade school programs which are delivered by trained and costumed interpreters.
 All of these programs are designed to fit with specific curriculum components and have a recommended grade level.

 Here’s a sampling of programs being offered; check the web link for more.

-In the Overnight at Kootenay Post program (Grades K+) elementary age children have the opportunity to rough it just like the Mounties did in 1887-1888.
-Sleep on wooden trestle beds with straw mattresses, cook on a wood stove and perform typical kitchen and clean-up duties of yesteryear.
+Overnight Stay in the Barracks (Grades K+) – Stay on-site at Fort Steele.
+Students will have an opportunity to ‘rough it’ just like the Mounties did when they arrived in the East Kootenay in 1887.
+Sleep on a wooden trestle bed, cook on a wood stove and perform typical kitchen and clean-up duties of yesteryear.